patrikx3/redis-ui/README.md

 * SSH tunnel is working with single instance (cluster and sentinel is not done).
 * Please, careful, the values can show, but if you want to use binary data, only save, when you uploaded, an it says `[object ArrayBuffer]`, as if you save a text and it will not work anymore after you download the binary data, that is because binary and text is different
 * Copying to the clipboard, it is only working with text.
 Binary data wil not work.
 Use the download binary button.
-* If you are using a value that is bigger than 0.5MB, it will say `[object ArrayBuffer]`, that is ok, for big values, use binary (upload binary, download binary)
+* If you are using a value that is bigger than 256 kB, it will say `[object ArrayBuffer]`, that is ok, for big values, use binary (upload binary, download binary)
 * You can download and upload binary files in string, hash, list, set and zset
 * The console history is kept indefinite in the local storage (last 20 entries)
 * Redis 6 with TLS is enabled with this information: